Strategy11/formidable-forms/readme.txt

 * Updated bulk edit options to change the dropdown in the form builder at the time the options are submitted
 * Fixed default values set to clear on click to work with values that include hard returns
 * Free only: Fixed hidden label CSS
-* PRO: Extended the conditional field logic
+* PRO: Extended the conditional field smart logic
 * PRO: Added graphs for fields over time, and other customizing options: x_axis, x_start, x_end, min, max, grid_color, show_key, and include_zero
 * PRO: Moved post creation settings from individual fields to the forms settings page
 * PRO: Added option in WP 3.3 to use Tiny MCE as the rich text editor